Sterling posted its biggest increase in six months Wednesday after lawmakers voted to force Johnson to delay Brexit by three months

 The pound has recovered most of the ground it lost since Johnson announced last week that he would suspend Parliament for over a month ahead of the Brexit deadline, setting off a rebellion which ultimately led to Parliament seeking to block him from pursuing a no-deal.

 The pound fell 0.3% to $1.2218, after gaining 1.4% Wednesday.
-The currency weakened 0.1% to 90.15 pence per euro.For all the latest currencies and forex rate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The currency weakened 0.1% to 90.15 pence per euro.forex rate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.